Pop Culture Madness!

 World War II News and Information

-The US was the only nation to ever receive a declaration of war from Nazi Germany.
+The US was the only nation ever to receive a declaration of war from Nazi Germany.

 During World War II, the British Government covered the Taj Mahal with Bamboo scaffoldings to protect it from German Bombers.
-This was done again during 1965 and 1971, when India were involved in conflicts with Pakistan.
+This was done again during 1965 and 1971, when India was involved in conflicts with Pakistan.

-The "Axis" powers of WWII were named as such because Mussolini declared that all other European countries would from then on rotate on the Rome-Berlin axis.
+The “Axis” powers of WWII were named as such because Mussolini declared that all other European countries would, from then on, rotate on the Rome-Berlin axis.

 The average infantryman in the South Pacific during World War II saw about 40 days of combat in four years.
 The average infantryman in Vietnam saw about 240 days of combat in one year.

-Ivan Sidorenko was a Soviet sniper who by the end of the Second World War, was credited with about five hundred confirmed kills and had trained over two hundred and fifty snipers.
+Ivan Sidorenko was a Soviet sniper who, by the end of the Second World War, was credited with about five hundred confirmed kills and had trained over two hundred and fifty snipers.
 Ranked a Major, he was the most successful Soviet sniper of WW2.

-Glenn Miller's "Chattanooga Choo Choo" was the number one hit single on December 7,1941 when America entered the Second World War.
+Glenn Miller’s “Chattanooga Choo Choo” was the number-one hit single on December 7, 1941, when America entered the Second World War.

-Life Magazine posted an article on how to tell the difference between the Chinese and Japanese, as the U.S was essentially friends with the former, and at war with the latter.
+Life Magazine posted an article on how to tell the difference between the Chinese and Japanese, as the U.S. was essentially friends with the former, and at war with the latter.

 RIP, Scandals, Sad and Odd News